Global Challenges Facing Humanity

-The increasing complexity of everything for much of the world is forcing humans to rely more and more on computers.
-In 1997 IBM's Deep Blue beat the world chess champion.
-In 2011 IBM's Watson beat top TV quiz show knowledge champions.What's next?
-Just as the autonomic nervous system runs most biological decisionmaking, so too computer systems are increasingly making the day-to-day decisions of civilization.
-We have far more data, evidence, and computer models to make decisions today, but that also means we have far more information overload and excessive choice proliferation.
+The acceleration of change and interdependency, plus the proliferation of choices and the growing number of people and cultures involved in decisions, all increase uncertainty, unpredictability, ambiguity, and surprise.
+This increasing complexity of everything from world affairs to individual career choices is forcing humans to rely more and more on expert advice and computers.
+Just as the autonomic nervous system runs most biological decisionmaking, so too are computer systems increasingly making the day-to-day decisions of civilization.
+We have far more data, evidence, and computer models to make decisions today, but that also means we have far more information overload and excessive choice proliferation, leading many to seek external experts.
 The number and complexity of choices seem to be growing beyond our abilities to analyze, synthesize, and make decisions.
 The acceleration of change reduces the time from recognition of the need to make a decision to completion of all the steps to make the right decision.

-Many of the world's decisionmaking processes are inefficient, slow, and ill informed.
-Today's challenges cannot be addressed by governments, corporations, NGOs, universities, and intergovernmental bodies acting alone; hence, transinstitutional decisionmaking has to be developed, and common platforms have to be created for transinstitutional strategic decisionmaking and implementation.
+Many of the world’s institutions and decisionmaking processes are inefficient, slow, and ill informed.
+Today’s challenges cannot be addressed by governments, corporations, NGOs, universities, and intergovernmental bodies acting alone; hence, transinstitutional decisionmaking has to be developed, and common platforms have to be created for transinstitutional strategic decisionmaking and implementation.
 Previous economic models continue to mistakenly assume that human beings are well-informed, rational decisionmakers in spite of research to the contrary.
-And relying on computer models for decisions proved unreliable in the financial crisis.
-However, some progress has been made.

 Cloud computing, knowledge visualization, and a variety of decision support software are increasingly available at falling prices.
 DSS improves decisions by filtering out bias and providing a more objective assessment of facts and potential options.
 Some software lets groups select criteria and rate options, some averages people’s bets on future events, while others show how issues have alternative positions and how each is supported or refuted by research.